Bahamian Gardiner takes 400m gold; USA's Cherry, Norman miss podium - KOBI-TV NBC5 / KOTI-TV NBC2

 The Americans – Michael Cherry and Michael Norman – finished off the podium in fourth and fifth, Cherry in a personal-best 44.21.

-Norman led the field early with a blistering start out of lane eight, but by the 150m mark the others had caught up, and he was left behind on the homestretch.
+Norman led the field early with a blistering start out of lane eight, but by the 150-meter mark the others had caught up, and he was left behind on the homestretch.

 This is only the second time the U.S. has failed to win a medal in the men’s 400m in non-boycotted Games since 1924.
 The other instance was 2012 in an American-less final.